A classification of modular compactifications of the space of pointed elliptic curves by Gorenstein curves: Construction of the -stable moduli spaces

 Our argument is brief since we may reuse much of the proof for the analogous result for $m$-stable spaces in \cite[Theorem 3.8]{smyth_mstable}.
 In particular, to show that we have a Deligne-Mumford stack, it is enough to show that the moduli functor $\ol{\mathcal{M}}_{1,n}(Q)$ is deformation open, bounded, and satisfies the valuative criterion for properness.
 Boundedness is immediate from \cite[Lemma 3.9]{smyth_mstable}, since every $Q$-stable curve is $m$-stable for some $m < n$.
-The resulting stack is irreducible, since every $Q$-stable curve is $m$-stable for some $m$, and all $m$-stable curves are limits of curves in $\mathcal{M}_{1,n}$.
+It is clear that $\ol{\mathcal{M}}_{1,n}(Q)$ contains $\mathcal{M}_{1,n}$.
+The resulting stack is therefore irreducible, since every $Q$-stable curve is $m$-stable for some $m$, and all $m$-stable curves are limits of curves in $\mathcal{M}_{1,n}$.

 \begin{theorem}[Deformation-openness] Let $S$ be a noetherian scheme and let $\pi: C \to S$ be a flat, projective morphism with one-dimensional fibers and let $\sigma_1, \ldots, \sigma_n$ be $n$ sections.
 Then the set